MASTERWORTHY

 Origin and meaning of “master (n.)”

-late Old English mægester "a man having control or authority over a place; a teacher or tutor of children," from Latin magister (n.) "chief, head, director, teacher" (source of Old French maistre, French maître, Spanish and Italian maestro, Portuguese mestre, Dutch meester, German Meister), contrastive adjective ("he who is greater") from magis (adv.) "more," from PIE *mag-yos-, comparative of root *meg- "great."
-The form was influenced in Middle English by Old French cognate maistre.
-From late 12c. as "man eminently or perfectly skilled in something," also "one who is chief teacher of another, guide."
+From late Old English mægester, meaning “a man having control or authority over a place; a teacher or tutor of children.”
+The word derives from Latin magister (n.) “chief, head, director, teacher”—the source of Old French maistre, French maître, Spanish and Italian maestro, Portuguese mestre, Dutch meester, and German Meister.

 worthy